Truth prevails

 The concept of truth has a long tradition in Czech political thought.
-Jan Hus and John Amos Comenius connected the truth with theological aspects, while in Masaryk's ethical concepts truth was seen as the opposite of lie.
-Hus' credo traditionally had been seen as testifying the moral and spiritual, rather than physical and military strength.
+Jan Hus and John Amos Comenius had connected truth with theological aspects, while in Masaryk's ethical concepts truth was seen as the opposite of lie.
+Hus' credo traditionally had been seen as testifying moral and spiritual, rather than physical and military strength.
 The Charter 77 movement had the motto "Truth prevails for those who live in truth".